ilanbenhamou/ilanbenhamou/README.md

-- 👋 Hi, I’m @ilanbenhamou, computer and electronics engineer, passionate about technology in general, i'm specialize in Machine Learning and Computer Vision.
+- 👋 Hi, I’m @ilanbenhamou, computer and electronics engineer, passionate about technology, i'm specialize in Machine Learning and Computer Vision.
 - 👀 I’m interested in Image Processing, Deep Learning, Computer Vision, AI...
 - 🌱 I’m currently learning a Master Degree in Computer Science at The Hebrew University of Jerusalem